laurenebeckman/laurenbeckman/README.md

 ✨ I am a spunky chemE and law student who's curious (especially about energy, tech, business, and law).

-🚀 I also like doing sidequests.
+🚀 because I'm curious, I really like sidequests.
 (On here are some of them.)

 📖 every so often, I remember to write about them on my substack, but... currently I read (a lot), so I tend to post on X instead.